chris-straka/weibuddies/app/auth/README.md

 # Auth service

-Handles authentication for the app
+Handles authentication for the app.
+I tried to do an MVC thing here (with no view), but I'm not sure it looks good.
+I liked it better when the controller logic was in the routes.

 ## TODO